-NEO-COL will conduct a needs analysis and the investigation of past collisions in order to:
+NEO-COL conducted a needs analysis and the investigation of past collisions in order to:

 - Develop an online Training Course for the best action possible and most realistic way of incorporating modern electronic navigation devices into the teaching of Collision Regulations customised for all type of vessels considering the navigation equipment and tools available, and

 - Design an Assessment Tool that provides the user with a genuine certificate for the newly acquired skills.